apache/sling-site/src/main/jbake/content/documentation/bundles/dynamic-includes.md

             allow from all
         </Directory>

-It's also a good idea to disable the caching for `.nocache.html` files in `dispatcher.any` config file.
+It's also a good idea to disable caching for `.nocache.html` files in `dispatcher.any` config file.
 Just add:

         /disable-nocache
         {